Influence-based Attributions can be Manipulated: General Threat Model

-\textbf{General Threat Model.} We consider the training data held by the data provider and the test set shared between model trainer and influence calculator to be fixed.
-We also assume the influence calculator to be honest.
-The adversary in our case is the model trainer, who wants to maliciously change the influence scores for some samples in the training set.
-To achieve this, it can change the model it outputs from original model $\thetast$ to a malicious model $\thetada$ such that $\thetada$ leads to desired influence scores but has similar test accuracy as $\thetast$, thereby being indistinguishable w.r.t. test accuracy.
-We assume that the data provider can collude with the model trainer but doesn't change its training data.
+\textbf{General Threat Model.} We consider the training data held by the data provider and the test set used by the influence calculator to be fixed.
+We also assume the influence calculation process to be honest.
+The adversarial manipulation to maliciously change influence scores for some training samples happens during model training.
+To achieve this, the compromised model training process outputs a malicious model $\thetada$ such that $\thetada$ leads to desired influence scores but has similar test accuracy as original honest model $\thetast$.